Simon Woolley, Baron Woolley of Woodford

-Simon Andrew Woolley, Baron Woolley of Woodford (born 24 December 1961), is a British politician and activist.
-He is the founder and director of Operation Black Vote (OBV) and Trustee of the charity Police Now.
-Woolley has been a crossbench member of the House of Lords since October 2019, and has been Principal of Homerton College, Cambridge, since October 2021.
-He was chair of the Government of the United Kingdom Race Disparity Unit Advisory Group until July 2020.
+Simon Woolley, Baron Woolley of Woodford (born 24 December 1961), is a British politician and activist.
+He founded and was director of Operation Black Vote (OBV), is a trustee of the charity Police Now, and has been Principal of Homerton College, Cambridge, since October 2021.

+Woolley has been a crossbench member of the House of Lords since October 2019.
+He was chair of the UK Government Race Disparity Unit advisory group between January 2018 and July 2020.

 Early life and education

-Woolley was born in Leicester on 24 December 1961, and was raised by his adoptive parents Phillis and Dan Fox.
-He grew up on the St Matthew's estate which he described as, "a working-class council estate but it was a hard-working council estate.
+Woolley was born to Lolita, a Windrush generation nurse in Leicester in the East Midlands of England on 24 December 1961, and aged two, she sent him to a Catholic orphanage.
+He was fostered then adopted and raised by parents Phillis and Dan Fox.
+Woolley grew up on the St Matthew's estate, which he has described as "a working-class council estate but it was a hard-working council estate.
 You never felt that you were short of anything."
 Woolley's adoptive parents fostered a number of other children during his childhood.
-Dan Fox died when Woolley was fourteen years old.
+Dan Fox died when Woolley was 14 years old.

-Woolley left school without A-Levels and started his working life in an apprenticeship as a car mechanic.
-He moved to London at the age of nineteen and spent four years in advertising for The Rank Organisation in Wardour Street, before deciding to study Spanish and Politics at Middlesex University.
-During his studies, Woolley spent time in Costa Rica and Colombia.
+Woolley left school without any A-Level qualifications and started his working life in an apprenticeship as a car mechanic.
+He moved to London at the age of 19 and spent four successful years in advertising, employed by The Rank Organisation in Wardour Street, before deciding to study Spanish and Politics at Middlesex University.
+During his studies, Woolley spent a year in Costa Rica and Colombia.
 He studied at Queen Mary University of London, and was awarded Master of Arts in Hispanic literature from the University of London in 1994.